laravel/vite-plugin/docs/vite.md

 </head>
 ```

-If you would like to change the default entry point to your application, you should pass the path to the Laravel plugin in your `vite.config.js`.
+If you want to change the default entry point to your application, you should pass the path to the Laravel plugin in your `vite.config.js`.
 Entry points may be JavaScript, TypeScript, JSX, or TSX files.

 ```js
 import { defineConfig } from 'vite'